In Search Of The Essence Of Quantum Machine Learning

 Figure 6 The results of the quantum circuit

 The output of the double-slit circuit is not a linear threshold but a smooth, periodic curve.
 The measurement probability oscillates (here times) as a cosine squared of the input phase.
-That periodicity is the direct result of InterferenceInterference is... between the two computational paths.
+That periodicity is the direct result of InterferenceInterference in quantum computing refers to the way probability amplitudes of quantum states combine—sometimes reinforcing each other (constructive interference) or canceling out (destructive interference).
+Quantum algorithms exploit this to amplify the probability of correct answers while suppressing incorrect ones.
+It’s a key mechanism that gives quantum computers their computational advantage.
+Learn more about Interference between the two computational paths.